Ways To Get Past Insecurities About Your Looks

 - They don't think tweaking one body part will dramatically change their lives.
 They expect they'll feel less self-conscious about that specific feature, and maybe a little more confident overall, but they don't think it will turn them into a whole new person.
 They know removing a few millimeters of bone from the bridge of their nose won't erase the fact that they have trouble setting boundaries with their friends, are bored with their job, and resent their parents for being too critical.

 On the other hand poor candidates have unrealistic hopes of the surgery radically transforming their appearance and fixing all their problems.
 They don't view their appearance accurately and think they have tons of glaring issues, when other people think they look fine.
 They want to change everything about themselves, not just one feature.
-They have deeper-seated self-esteem issues, where even if they were to fix one aspect of their appearance, their insecurities would just jump to another feature to focus on.
+They have deeper-seated self-esteem issues, where even if they were to fix one aspect of their appearance, their insecurities would just glom onto another one.
 Any good plastic surgeon will screen potential patients to see if their expectations are reasonable and if they'd psychologically benefit from the procedure.

 Learning how to be more photogenic